-Science education at Olivet is an integrated effort of the School of Life and Health Sciences, College of Arts and Sciences and the School of Education.
-In this program, you will become a professional who influences lives.
-If you want to teach high school science, this is the major for you.
-By the time you complete this program, you will know science, understand students, communicate well and have teaching experience.
-You will be prepared to teach introductory and advanced science courses at the high school level.
-At Olivet, you can:
+Science education at Olivet is an integrated effort of the Walker School of Science, Technology, Engineering & Math, (STEM), the College of Arts and Sciences and the Department of Education.
+By the time students complete this program, they will know understand scientific theory, employ teaching strategies, communicate well and have the required instructing experience to teach introductory and advanced science courses at the middle and high school levels.

 At Olivet, students will learn the best methods, plans and strategies for teaching sciences classes to middle through high school students.
 Students will complete between 100 to 130 hours of field experiences and once completed, they will spend 60 supervised days teaching in a local classroom setting under the mentorship of an experienced teacher.

 Olivet’s Teacher Education Program is a recognized education preparation program by the Illinois State Board of Education (ISBE) in consultation with the State Educator Preparation and Licensure Board (SEPLB).
 Every teaching program that is offered at Olivet has been individually approved for licensure, meaning that when a teaching candidate graduates with a teaching degree, they will also have earned an Illinois Professional Educators License.
 The Department of Education continues to update existing programs to meet and exceed the Illinois State Board of Education standards and is aligned with the top educational preparation standards in the nation.